akashkhatri-7/GNDEC-Induction-Program/README.md

 At **2:00 PM**, we had our final session of the day:
 **"Induction Activity Launch by the Causmic Club."**
 The club introduced itself, shared upcoming plans, and officially launched the activity phase of our induction program.
 It was great to see how much student-driven energy exists on campus.

+---
+# Day 3 (02/08/2025)
+---
+###  Before 9:00 AM – Auditorium Assembly
+We reported to the **auditorium before 9:00 AM**, where we received initial instructions and a warm welcome from our **HOD**.
+It set the tone for a day full of insight and interaction.

+###  09:00 AM – 11:00 AM
+###  Session by Dr. Jaswinder Singh — Science, Spirituality & Smiles

+This was honestly one of the most **interesting and memorable sessions** of the induction so far.

+- **Dr. Jaswinder Singh** delivered a powerful lecture that blended **science, mathematics, spirituality, and humor** in a way we’d never seen before.
+- He talked about the deep meaning of "**Ek Onkar**" and its connection to **108 Bhaktis** — explaining that **1 = God, 0 = Us (Ego), 8 = Wealth**.
+That symbolism hit deep.
+- He performed live **science experiments** with **sound and light**, using them to explain meditation:
+  > *“Close your eyes — and truly see.
+Close your ears — and truly listen.”*
+- He even has a **portable science lab in his car**, which was honestly mind-blowing.
+- What I loved the most: **it never felt like a lecture** — it felt like he came to *talk to us*, not *teach us*.
+And that made all the difference.

+###  11:00 AM – 01:00 PM
+###  Human Values Session with Dr. Priya Darshani

+After the science session, **Dr. Priya Darshani ma'am** took over with a session on **Universal Human Values**.

+- She made the environment truly **interactive and open** — frequently asking for our opinions instead of expecting “yes ma’am” answers.
+- We discussed:
+  - The **importance of sharing your thoughts confidently**
+  - How to **introduce yourself effectively**
+  - Small but powerful ways to build **self-motivation**
+- She encouraged us to think for ourselves and not just agree passively — that level of respect made the session feel like a two-way conversation.